pubkey/rxdb/docs-src/replication-graphql.md

 #### Push replication

 For the push-replication, you also need a `queryBuilder`.
-Here, the builder recieves a changed document as input which has to be send to the server.
+Here, the builder receives a changed document as input which has to be send to the server.
 It also returns a GraphQL-Query and its data.

 ```js
 const pushQueryBuilder = doc => {